-Since the closing of the transaction, the Company assumed \$4.6 million of additional Vislink liabilities, thus reducing the principal amount due to \$4.9 million.
-On March 17, 2017, the Company came to an agreement with the Seller where by the Company paid \$2 million in cash and the Seller extinguished the remaining \$2.9 million principal owed.
+Since the closing of the transaction, the Company assumed \$4.6 million of additional Vislink liabilities, thus reducing the principal amount due to the sellers by \$4.9 million.
+On March 17, 2017, the Company came to an agreement with the Seller as the Company paid \$2 million in cash and the Seller extinguished the remaining \$2.9 million principal owed.
+In the three months ended June 30, 2017, the Company recorded \$1.1 million as a gain on payable extinguishment.
+This was the result of receiving a \$1.1 million credit for inventory that a customer consumed prior to the acquisition of Vislink, which the Company is now receiving as a credit against outstanding invoices owed to that customer.

-The estimated useful life remaining on the property and equipment acquired is 1 to 10 years and on the intangible assets is 3 years.
+The estimated useful life remaining on the property and equipment acquired is 1 to 10 years and on the intangible assets is 3 to 10 years.